-For the last year, the COVID-19 pandemic has dominated news headlines, but there is a second health crisis happening in America.
-Our team of analysts found that drug overdose deaths have risen by nearly 27% in the last year.
-Nationwide, more than 87,000 people died of an overdose in 2020, nearly 20,000 more than in 2019.
+For the last three years, the coronavirus pandemic has dominated health headlines, but there is a second health crisis happening in America.
+Our team of analysts found that drug overdose deaths have risen more than 50% since 2019, and are now approaching 110,000 a year.

 - Combined, opioids account for nearly 70% of overdose deaths.

 Opioids are the leading cause of overdose deaths.
-Since 2015, opioids have accounted for nearly 65,000 deaths, 34% of all drug overdoses.
-If we factor in synthetic, natural and semi-synthetic opioids, then the number of opioid-related deaths since 2015 rises to 129,000 — 70% of all overdose deaths.
+Since 2015, opioids have accounted for nearly 80,000 deaths, or 34% of all drug overdoses.
+If we factor in synthetic, natural and semi-synthetic opioids, then the number of opioid-related deaths since 2015 rises to 160,000 — 70% of all overdose deaths.

 Substance Abuse and Mental Health Services Administration (SAMHSA)